jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ![Production dataset core microbiome representative species NJ trees 1-4](05-images/Figure_R30_SGF_ProductionPhylogenies/Phylogenies_Production_NJ_pairwiseDel_representativemapping_minfrac0.7_combined_1.png)
 ![Production dataset core microbiome representative species NJ trees 5-8](05-images/Figure_R30_SGF_ProductionPhylogenies/Phylogenies_Production_NJ_pairwiseDel_representativemapping_minfrac0.7_combined_2.png)

 **Figure R30 | Neighbour joining trees of eight well-supported calculus core taxa trees from single representative mappings of the production dataset.** Trees generally show microbial strains clustering of individuals to those of the same host genus, and pre-14k BP European individuals consistently display a distinct clade from post-14k BP European individuals.
 Representative genomes were selected based on abundance and prevalence across all individuals in production dataset.
 SNPs were called using MultiVCFAnalyzer with a minimum coverage threshold of 2, and the majority allele threshold of 0.7.
 Alignments with <1000 called SNPs were removed.
 Genetic distance calculated using the ape R package, with the Jukes-Cantor 69 model and pairwise deletion strategy for missing data.
 Bootstraps are out of 100 bootstraps.
-Trees were selected as ‘well-supported’ if nodes resulting in expected host genus bifurcations equalled or exceeded 70%.
+Trees were selected as 'well-supported' if nodes resulting in expected host genus bifurcations equalled or exceeded 70%.
 Note that titles refer to the representative genome of the selected species used for the reference genome, and the alignments are mixtures of strains/species as indicated by high levels of multi-allelic sites.
-Grey boxes indicate European ‘pre-14k BP’ of the Red Lady of El Mirón and Neanderthals.
+Grey boxes indicate European 'pre-14k BP' of the Red Lady of El Mirón and Neanderthals.

 Comparison of the median fold depth of all mappings of a host genus, and the pairwise number of overlapping bases between each sample can be seen in